 For your fund commentary to have any use or purpose, the reader must understand it.
 Distinguish between big institutional clients, professional advisers and the average ‘Joe Bloggs’.
 Also, appreciate the huge variances within each of these categories.
 Write reports, therefore, in the most inclusive manner possible.
 A cut-and-paste job between institutional and retail clients should never be the default.
 While an explanation of credit-spread duration** might sound condescending to large-scale pension investors, to financial advisers it might serve as a helpful reminder – and to the retail audience it may be too unnecessarily complex to include at all.

 **measures a security’s sensitivity to credit-spread movements

-7. Before submitting your commentary
+7. Before submitting your commentary ask the fund managers to review

-Ask the fund managers for their review to ensure your writing is aligned with their thoughts.
+This will ensure your writing is aligned with their thoughts.
 While writers may be able to concoct numerous reasons for purchasing a new holding, for example, it is impossible to pinpoint the specific rationale without an open dialogue and ensuring that your final report reflects this.
 Proofing by peers is equally important – it’s not only an essential way of picking up any mistakes, but also an excellent learning tool for new and experienced writers alike.